(A busted and breached pond/dam wall)

 FIVE TYPE ONE ERRORS IN PERMACULTURE:

 If you advise and install a $30,000 pond for you or a client and it either does not hold water or blows out.
 That is a full-on TYPE ONE ERROR that will be very expensive to fix.
 It is a big issue and if you do not feel confident in installing embankments or earthworks yourself, no worries because most locations have local earthmovers that can and should be hired for most all earthworks.
 Lean on their understanding and experience and use them as the hand that holds your paintbrush of the design.
 Ideally, the earthmovers will be insured and can fix whatever unforeseen problems that may arise.

 Mistakes here will be costly and can have the potential to really hurt people.
 I have been on a site where an earthbag dome caved in and four tons of earth dropped into the home.
 Fortunately, no one was home and no injuries were reported.
 Bring in fourth-party help here in the areas you do not feel confident.
 Could be an architect, builder, engineer, carpenter, or another consultant (such as us).

 Out of Strategic Time

 Installing certain types of earthworks or living systems during the wrong time of year can have a reversing effect on the site.
-Make sure cover crop, large quantities of perennial crops, and trees are all sewn at appropriate times.
+Make sure cover crops, large quantities of perennial crops and trees are all sewn at appropriate times.
 Losses of these will most likely result in loss of money, energy, and time.

 Honestly – I am not being silly.
 Without some type of fun, joy, or positivity appropriately designed and installed into the system there will be a lack of motivation to continue the upkeep and the maintenance of the system.
 A joyful patterned idea for daily work will aid in the desire to continue to do better.

 ~We greatly appreciate your shares and likes.
-If you found something useful, please share.
+If you found something useful, please share it.